viviandotdev/ObsidianVault/+ Encounters/Mini Essays/All problems are interpersonal relationship problems.md

 **if interpersonal relationships cause problems what the point of having interpersonal relationships?**
-**how to build good relationships?** building good relationships creates communicty feeling because community feeling in the gaol of interperson relationships
+**how to build good relationships?** building good relationships creates communicty feeling because community feeling in the gaol of interperson relationships **contribution to others**
 	- In order to create community feeling, think about how and what can you give to this person/community instead of what can others do for me.
 - to create community feeling your interpersonal relationships should be horizontal relationships not vertical relationshiops
 	- in **vertical** relationships feelings of inferiority rises,
 	- words of **judgment**** create vertical relationshios,